What Is Complete Edentulism Treatment?

 All-on-4 and All-on-6 Systems:

-Enable fixed teeth with fewer implants.
-Temporary prostheses can be delivered within 2–3 days.
-Especially beneficial for elderly patients with limited bone volume.
+It allows fixed prostheses to be made with fewer implants and can be fitted within 2–3 days.
+It offers a significant advantage, especially for patients of advanced age with limited bone volume.

 How Long Does Complete Edentulism Treatment Take?